Zugidor/Github-API-access-and-visualisation/README.md

 CSU-33012 Software Engineering project of Github API access and visualisation of data.

-Started with Stephen Barret's Python walkthrough lectures.
+Started with Professor Stephen Barret's Python walkthrough lectures.

 I aim to visualise data concerned with user locations and see how GitHub has allowed software developers to connect over vast distances.
 This tool will look at the location of a logged in user and the locations of all of their followers and followees.
 I hope to visualise the resulting data in a way that shows how physically ditant developers are closely connected on GitHub.

+This is useful for softare developers to see which time zones to worry about if they're considering working with followers or followees on Github.
+Likewise, it can be used to see if a developer is in the same time zone as their followers or followees.
+Planning and working around international time zones is an important step in the software engineering process.

 API access scripts: Written in Python 3.8.10 with PyGithub.
 Data storage: MongoDB with pymongo.